GenericMappingTools/gmt/doc/rst/source/gmtconnect.rst

     which gives leading zeros, etc. Optionally, it may also contain the format %c *before* the integer; this will then be replaced by C (closed) or O (open) to indicate segment type.
-[Default is gmtconnect_segment_%d.txt].
+[Default is gmt connect_segment_%d.txt].
 Note that segment headers will be written in either case.
 For composite segments, a generic segment header will be written and the segment headers of individual pieces will be written out as comments to make it possible to identify